-Cut to him passed out on the floor of her place, foaming at the mouth.
+Cut to Mark passed out on the floor of her place, foaming at the mouth.
 He is dragged, arm flailing.

 Now she’s cooking something raw and fatty on the stove.
 Then she blends it.
 Pouring it into a bowl, it resembles liquid bone.
 She adds blue colouring and another unidentified liquid before pouring it into a wooden box to reveal a solid, blue rectangle.
 She cuts this into small bars and inhales the scent.
 Deeply.
 She’s satisfied.